 The results of the mean comparison tests in financial ratios supported that a failing TSE corporation usually experienced declining earnings and liquidity, while simultaneously having a higher leverage position.
 Furthermore, the results of the mean comparison tests in auditing indicators disclosed that an aggravated financial condition would be critical in determining whether an auditor issues an unclean opinion or a corporation changes its incumbent auditor.
 Finally, the results of the validation of the rolling-logit model demonstrated that the model, compared to the benchmark model, exhibited higher overall accuracy.
 The successful performance was attributed to a recall mechanism which allows the model to measure a corporation's risks based upon consistent information across time.
 However, this study had limitations due to the selection of the sample and variables.
 Future research could validate its applicability in other markets or select other explanatory variables in order to improve the predictive ability.

 Lin, Chia-Liang, "Validation of a Rolling-Logit Model to Predict TSE Corporate Bankruptcy" (2007).
-Student Theses, Dissertations and Projects.
+Student Theses, Dissertations, Portfolios and Projects.
 179.